Iraq insurgents take Saddam's home town in lightning advance

 In Mosul, 80 Turkish citizens were being held hostage by the militants, the foreign ministry in Ankara said.
 Turkey threatened to retaliate if any of the group, which included special forces soldiers, diplomats and children, were harmed.

-Ambassadors of the NATO defence alliance held an emergency meeting in Brussels at Turkey’s request and Prime Minister Tayyip Erdogan held talks with U.S. Vice President Joe Biden about the developments.
+Ambassadors of the NATO defense alliance held an emergency meeting in Brussels at Turkey’s request and Prime Minister Tayyip Erdogan held talks with U.S. Vice President Joe Biden about the developments.

 ISIL, led by Abu Bakr al-Baghdadi, broke with al Qaeda’s international leader, Osama bin Laden’s former lieutenant Ayman al-Zawahri, and has clashed with al Qaeda fighters in Syria.